 About Tubelite Inc.

-Established in 1945, Tubelite celebrates 70 years of dependable service, fabrication and distribution of architectural aluminum products.
+For more than 70 years, glazing contractors have counted on Tubelite’s dependable service, fabrication and distribution of architectural aluminum products.
 Part of Apogee Enterprises, Inc., the company is an industry leader in eco-efficient storefront, curtainwall and entrance systems, and recognized for its fast, reliable and consistent delivery.

 Tubelite’s corporate office, fabrication, warehouse and shipping operations are located in Walker, Michigan.
 Its Dallas location provides additional fabrication, warehouse and shipping operations.
 Its facility in Reed City, Michigan, houses the company’s aluminum extrusion operation.
 The company also has offices in Rock Hill, South Carolina, and Warwick, Rhode Island.

 Tubelite and its staff are members of the American Architectural Manufacturers Association (AAMA), the American Institute of Architects (AIA), the Construction Specifications Institute (CSI), the National Fenestration Rating Council (NFRC), the National Glass Association/Glass Association of North America (NGA/GANA), the Society of Military Engineers (SAME) and the U.S. Green Building Council (USGBC).